natcap/invest.users-guide/source/aesthetic_quality.rst

 5. Specify the Cell Size.
 This option determines the cell size for the output viewshed raster.
 The default is "500", meaning the model will run at the 500m resolution utilizing the input DEM.
 You can type directly into the text box to specify a different value.

-6. Specify the Point Features Contributing to Negative Aesthetic Quality.
+6. Specify the Point Features Impacting Aesthetic Quality.
 This vector dataset represents points that have undesirable effects on aesthetic viewing quality.

    Open |openfold| the *Input* data folder *\\InVEST\\AestheticQuality\\Input* and click |addbutt| the AquaWEM_points.shp shapefile.